eamonnsullivan/simple-email-forwarder/README.md

 SES will only send email from a "verified" address, one that is at a domain you control or one that you have set up in advance (by clicking a link sent to that email address).
 Since this software is designed to forward email from arbitrary senders, we can't just put the sender's email into the "From:" header.
 Instead, we add a "Reply-To:" header that points to the sender's original address.
 We then rewrite the "From:" address, either with an address you specify (in fromEmail) or we take the first To: address (which, by definition, is verified).

-This will be easier to understand with an example: If `Jane Doe <janedoe@example.com>` sends an email to `info@yourdomain.com` and we've configured `user1@yourdomain.com` to accept "info" email, SimpleForwarder will rewrite the header to something like before sending:
+This will be easier to understand with an example: If `Jane Doe <janedoe@example.com>` sends an email to `info@yourdomain.com` and we've configured `user1@yourdomain.com` to accept "info" email, SimpleForwarder will rewrite the header to something like this before sending:

 ```
 From: "Jane Doe at janedoe@example.com <info@yourdomain.com>"